31 Important Things You Need to Know about Korean Dating Culture

 Buying coffee is more of a nice gesture.
 If your Korean girlfriend doesn’t appreciate or pay for anything at all, maybe you should take this into consideration and think before furthering your relationship.

-“Dutch Pay (더치페이)” or splitting the bill is also common later on, but still, men pay more for the dates.
+“Dutch Pay (더치페이)” or splitting the bill is also common later on, but still, men pay more for the dates in Korea.

 Some couples open a joint account to save together and use that money to pay for their dates and trips.